hemangandhi/derpspace/Java/README.md

 * othello: An implementation of Othello.
 * regexTester: A way to test regex on strings you input.
 Uses Java's `re`.
 * yahtzee: An implementation of yahtzee.
 N-player.
+* PersistentDataStructures: A few persistent data structures (stack only, so far).
+Will re-write in c++ once I figure out memory management.